60dimension/IELTS-Vocabularies/Vocabulary03.md

 The mineral is weakly magnetic.

-Row upon row women surged forward.
+Row upon row, women surged forward.

 They have divested rituals of their original meaning.